-- (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company has been generally regular in depositing with appropriate authorities undisputed statutory dues relating to provident fund, employees state insurance, income-tax, goods and service tax, custom duty and other statutory dues applicable to it, though there has been a slight delay in a few cases.
-According to the information and explanations given to us, there are no arrears of outstanding undisputed statutory dues as at March 31, 2021 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us and the records examined by us, there are no dues of income-tax, goods and service tax, custom duty, cess and other statutory dues that has not been deposited with the appropriate authorities on account of any dispute. - viii.
-In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of dues to the bank.
-The Company does not have dues to financial institutions and has not issued any debentures and therefore repayment to the financial institutions and debenture holders is not applicable. - ix.
+- (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company has been generally regular in depositing with appropriate authorities undisputed statutory dues relating to the provident fund, employees state insurance, income-tax, goods and service tax, custom duty and other statutory dues applicable to it.
+According to the information and explanations given to us, there are no arrears of outstanding undisputed statutory dues as at March 31, 2021 for a period of more than six months from the date they became payable. - (b) According to the information and explanation given to us and the records of the Company examined by us, there are no dues of income tax, goods and service tax, customs duty, cess and any other statutory dues which have not been deposited on account of any dispute. - viii.
+The Company does not have any loans or borrowings from any financial institutions, banks and has not issued any debentures and therefore repayment to the financial institutions, banks and debenture holders is not applicable. - ix.
 The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
 Accordingly, the provisions stated in paragraph 3 (ix) of the Order are not applicable to the Company. - x.
 During the course of our audit, examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees. - xi.
 According to the information and explanations given to us and based on our examination of the records of the Company, the Company has paid/ provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act - xii.
 In our opinion and according to the information and explanations given to us, the Company is not a Nidhi Company.
 Accordingly, the provisions stated in paragraph 3(xii) of the Order are not applicable to the Company. - xiii.
 According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - xiv.
 According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
 Accordingly, the provisions stated in paragraph 3 (xiv) of the Order are not applicable to the Company.

-- xv.
-According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+- According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
 Accordingly, provisions stated in paragraph 3(xv) of the Order are not applicable to the Company. - xvi.
 In our opinion, the Company is not required to be registered under section 45 IA of the Reserve Bank of India Act, 1934 and accordingly, the provisions stated in paragraph clause 3 (xvi) of the Order are not applicable to the Company.